JanSovicek/mrs_multirotor_simulator_fcu_hitl_ros2/README.md

 * A ROS wrapper for an individual UAV.
 * A ROS simulator packed for multir-UAV simulation with mutual collisions and a ground plane.
 * The barebone simulation work with hundreds of UAVs in real time.

+## Test modification to see how git reacts